 Making too few platelets may be caused by problems with a mother's blood pressure,

-by infections in the baby's bone marrow while in the uterus.
-Examples are rubella
+in the baby's bone marrow while in the uterus.
+Examples include rubella or syphilis.

-or syphilis.
-Some medicines taken by the mother or given to the baby can also affect
+Some medicines taken by the mother or given to the baby can also affect the bone marrow

-the bone marrow and lower the number of platelets made.
-Some rare genetic disorders
+and lower the number of platelets made.
+Some rare genetic disorders also lower the

 Another reason for thrombocytopenia is when a mother’s immune system makes antibodies